TSE:XCB

 Thinks interest rates on a 10 year bond will probably be close to 3% by year-end.
 He is not a believer that interest rates are going to explode at the back end and rise dramatically.
 Feels the demographics in the marketplace have put us into a position where people are starved for yield and are buying any kind of income instrument they can, including bonds.
 That huge demand for these kinds of products may actually suppress interest rates.
 Higher interest rates are good for banks and that is why he is in banks.
 He would switch from the XCB to iShares 1-5 yr laddered corporate bond fund (CBO-T).
 You are still in corporate bonds, but they are bonds that are callable within 5 years, so you are getting a very good yield, equal to what you are getting on the XCB and theoretically you are having a lower duration.

-iShares Cdn Corp Bond ETF is a Canadian stock, trading under the symbol XCB-T on the Toronto Stock Exchange (XCB-CT).
-It is usually referred to as TSX:XCB or XCB-T
+iShares Cdn Corp Bond ETF is a Canadian stock, trading under the symbol XCB.TO (previously XCB-T on Stockchase) on the Toronto Stock Exchange (XCB-CT).
+It is usually referred to as TSX:XCB or XCB.TO

-In the last year, 3 stock analysts published opinions about XCB-T. 3 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 2 stock analysts published opinions about XCB.TO (previously XCB-T on Stockchase).
+1 analyst recommended to BUY the stock.
+1 analyst recommended to SELL the stock.
+The latest stock analyst recommendation is BUY.
 Read the latest stock experts' ratings for iShares Cdn Corp Bond ETF.

-iShares Cdn Corp Bond ETF was recommended as a Top Pick by on .
+iShares Cdn Corp Bond ETF was recommended as a Top Pick by John Hood on 2013-10-15.
 Read the latest stock experts ratings for iShares Cdn Corp Bond ETF.

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for help on deciding if you should buy, sell or hold the stock.

-3 stock analysts on Stockchase covered iShares Cdn Corp Bond ETF In the last year.
+2 stock analysts on Stockchase covered iShares Cdn Corp Bond ETF in the last year.
 It is a trending stock that is worth watching.